gyozagames01/Vencord_Themes/README.md

 # Vencord_Themes

+> [!WARNING]
+> Photosensitivity Notice: Some themes contain flashing GIF elements and highly vibrant backgrounds.
+Please use caution if you are sensitive to bright or fast-moving lights.

 Custom Vencord themes inspired by popular anime.
 This collection features vibrant layouts blending high-quality anime wallpapers with dynamic, animated GIF backgrounds.
 Each theme includes meticulously matched color palettes for text, sidebars, and buttons to give your Discord client a personalized and cohesive aesthetic.

 ## Installation Methods